 Overexposure to welding fumes and gases can cause severe health problems like respiratory illnesses, cancer, and impaired speech and movement.
-Exposure to fumes and gases can be controlled by following these safety precautions:
+Exposure to fumes and gases can be controlled by adhering to these safety precautions.

 - Provide adequate ventilation and local exhaust to keep fumes and gases from the breathing zone and the general area.

 - Report concerns to a supervisor so your exposure to substances of the welding fumes can be checked.

 - Fire and electricity resistant clothing, hand shields, welding gloves, aprons, and boots can be worn to protect workers from heat, fires, electrocution, and burns.
 Take note that flame retardant treatments become less effective with repeated laundering.
 Pant legs must not have cuffs and must cover the tops of the boots.
 Cuffs can collect sparks.

 - Earmuffs and earplugs can also protect workers against noise.

 - Perform lockout and tag out procedures when performing repairs.
 Only qualified repair technicians should service or repair welding equipment.

 - Keep a suitable Class ABC fire extinguisher nearby while welding.
 Make sure the extinguisher gauge is full.
 If an extinguisher is not available, be sure to have access to fire hoses, sand buckets, or other equipment that houses a fire.